Skip to main content

 Design Principles

-• Inward dependencies — CLI and MCP depend on SDK.
+• Inward dependencies — CLI, MCP, and AI-SDK depend on SDK.
 SDK depends on Protocols and Core.
 Core depends on nothing.
 No circular dependencies.

-• Protocol-agnostic coreMoney, Budget, and BudgetTracker know nothing about x402 or L402.
+• Protocol-agnostic coreMoney, Budget, and BudgetTracker know nothing about x402, L402, or MPP.
 Adding a new protocol means adding a new adapter in packages/protocols, not touching core.

 • Lazy credentials — The SDK accepts wallet credentials optionally.
-Read-only operations (quote, check, discover) work without any keys.
+Read-only operations (quote, discover, diagnose) work without any keys.
 Payment operations validate credentials at call time.

 Next Steps